Finding Eigenvalues the Rupert Way: Unstable bundle and the two-dimensional case

 Without loss of generality, we will suppose $\xi_0 = 0$ so that $Z^\sharp$ is the unique solution to the $A$ system that agrees with $Z$ at $\xi=0$; the proof will not depend on the constant.
 The projection of $Z^\sharp$ onto the Hopf bundle is given by so that calculating the phase:

 But $\mu_2(\lambda),\mu_2'(\lambda)$ are each holomorphic by construction so that

 and the real and imaginary parts both must equal zero.
-The $i\beta'(\lambda(s))\lambda'(s)\xi$ term thus vanishes in equation (\ref{eq:ABequiv}) when integrated for $s\in[0,1]$.
-This proves the geometric phase of $\hat{Z}^\sharp(\lambda,\xi)$ of the $A$ system corresponds to the phase of the solution $\hat{Z}(\lambda,\xi)$ for the $B$ system for arbitrary $\xi$.
-For systems defined on $\mathbb{C}^2$ we may thus obtain the multiplicity of the eigenvalues contained in $K^\circ$ with a solution to either the $A$ or $B$ system utilizing Way's method of the geometric phase.
+The $i\beta'\big(\lambda(s)\big)\lambda'(s)\xi$ term thus vanishes in equation (\ref{eq:ABequiv}) when integrated for $s\in[0,1]$.
+This proves the geometric phase of $Z^\sharp(\lambda,\xi)$ of the $A$ system corresponds to the phase of the solution $Z(\lambda,\xi)$ for the $B$ system for arbitrary $\xi$.
+For systems defined on $\mathbb{C}^2$ we may thus obtain the total multiplicity of the eigenvalues contained in $K^\circ$ with a solution to either the $A$ or $B$ system utilizing the method of geometric phase.\end{proof}